Skip to main content

 Sunsetting Instruments and Guidelines

-Consistent with Government’s Regulation Impact Statement requirements for sunsetting instruments, the Office of the Australian Information Commissioner, after consultation with stakeholders, assessed the Guidelines as operating effectively and efficiently.
-Therefore, a Regulation Impact Statement was not required for making the Rules.
+Consistent with Government’s Regulation Impact Statement requirements for sunsetting instruments, the Department has, after consultation with stakeholders, assessed the instrument as operating effectively and efficiently.
+Therefore, a Regulation Impact Statement is not required for remaking this instrument.